Izraa: Ottoman era

-The town had a population of 19,158 in 2004, according to the Syria Central Bureau of Statistics (CBS).
-The large majority of the inhabitants are Christians belonging to the Melkite Greek Catholic and Greek Orthodox churches alongside a significant Muslim minority.
-Izra contains two still-functional Byzantine-era churches, the Greek Orthodox St. George Church (locally referred to as “Khudr Izra”) and the Greek Catholic St. Elias Church.
-The former was built in 512 and is the oldest, functioning church in Syria.
+Geography

 Landscape

-Izra can have very strong (vii) earthquakes (on average one every 50 years) with occurrences at 6-7 Richter.
+Izraa can have very strong (vii) earthquakes (on average one every 50 years) with occurrences at 6-7 Richter.
 When a strong earthquake occurs, it will be difficult to stand and noticed by people driving motor cars.
 Furniture and glass will be broken.
 The damage will be negligible in buildings of good design and construction but considerable damage may be inflicted on poorly built or badly designed structures.
 There is a very high occurrence of periods with extreme drought.
-Izra` has a semi-arid (0.2 - 0.5 p/pet) climate.
+Izraa has a semi-arid (0.2 - 0.5 p/pet) climate.
 The land area is totally cultivated, not much natural vegetation is left.
 The landscape is mostly covered with mosaic forest - shrubland/grassland.
 The climate is classified as a mid-latitude steppe (mid-latitude dry), with a subtropical desert scrub biozone.
 The soil in the area is high in leptosols (lp), a weakly developed shallow soil.

 Climate

-Izra has a cold semi-arid climate (Köppen climate classification: BSk).
+Izraa has a cold semi-arid climate (Köppen climate classification: BSk).
 Rainfall is higher in winter than in summer.
-The average annual temperature in Izra is 17.3 °C. About 287 mm of precipitation falls annually.
+The average annual temperature in Izraa is 17.3 °C. About 287 mm of precipitation falls annually.